TITLES AND

 Sheriff Miller: Robert Foulk

-As in 1957, the show was reaching an empasse: Jon Provost was getting too old for the role of Timmy and he also wanted to attend school full time.
+As in 1957, the series was reaching an empasse: Jon Provost was getting too old for the role of Timmy and he also wanted to attend school full time.
 The initial idea was to bring in another boy, but then the Wrathers had another idea: why not give Lassie an adult companion, one who could bring her to all sorts of locations which would serve as inspiration for different stories?—after ten years, they were sorely running out of farm stories.

 Some wondered if not having a child with Lassie would leave young viewers with no one to identify with.
 Interestingly enough, when studies were done, they found children did not identify with the young character on the series, but with Lassie herself!